pefelippe/pefelippe/README.md

 Experience in creating responsive interfaces with Javascript, Tailwind, React and TypeScript, consuming REST APIs, microfrontends, automated tests and serverless applications AWS Lambda, DynamoDB, SNS, SQS, S3 and API Gateway.

-If you have any questions I can help with, feel free to get in touch here on LinkedIn or via email (pedfelippe@gmail.com).
+If you have any questions I can help with, feel free to get in touch (pedfelippe@gmail.com).

 #